javadesigns/Safemoon/README.md

-# SafemoonV2
+# Safemoon
-Updated Safemoon BEP20 contract compatible with PancakeSwap V2
+Updated Safemoon BEP20 contract with Certik suggestions and compatible with PancakeSwap V2